 Christina holds a degree in Fashion Design from the London College of Fashion, where she was able to commence a study abroad term in India and subsequently worked as a volunteer for different companies and NGO’s promoting low-impact fashion.
 To better understand the challenges we are facing to get to a low-emission-industry across the world, she is now studying Politics at SOAS.
 This allows her to get involved with the social and political aspects of the industry.

-Having graduated from London College of Fashion with a degree in Fashion Design and Development, Gemma discovered a passion for fabrics and textiles working for small designers in product development and production.
+Having graduated from London College of Fashion with a degree in Fashion Design and Development, Gemma discovered a passion for fabrics and textiles working for independent and luxury fashion designers in product development and production.
 Gemma has a firsthand understanding of sourcing materials sustainably, to mitigate our environmental impact while ensuring a socially responsible and culturally aware design approach to fashion design and development.